Functions for Sequences

 add! sequence1 new-element => sequence2 [Generic Function]

 add! returns a sequence made from sequence1 that includes new-element.
 The result may or may not be == to sequence1.
-The size of sequence2 is one greater than the size of sequence1. sequence1 may be modified as a side effect of this operation. sequence2 may share structure with sequence1.
+The size of sequence2 is one greater than the size of sequence1. sequence1 may be modified as a side effect of this operation. sequence2 may share structure with sequence1.? define variable numbers = list (3, 4, 5) numbers ? add! (numbers, 1) #(1, 3, 4, 5)

 add-new sequence new-element #key test => new-sequence [Generic Function]

 If new-element is not already a member of sequence (as determined by the test function, which defaults to ==), then add-new operates just as add would.
 If new-element is already a member of sequence, then sequence is returned. sequence is never modified by this operation.
-The test function may be non-commutative: it is always called with an element from sequence as its first argument and new-element as its second argument.
+The test function may be non-commutative: it is always called with an element from sequence as its first argument and new-element as its second argument.? add-new (#(3, 4, 5), 1) #(1, 3, 4, 5) ? add-new (#(3, 4, 5), 4) #(3, 4, 5)

 add-new! sequence new-element #key test => new-sequence [Generic Function]

 If new-element is not already a member of sequence (as determined by the test function, which defaults to ==), then add-new! operates just as add! would.
 If new-element is already a member of sequence, then sequence is returned. sequence may be modified by this operation.
-The test function may be non-commutative: it is always called with an element from sequence as its first argument and new-element as its second argument.
+The test function may be non-commutative: it is always called with an element from sequence as its first argument and new-element as its second argument.? add-new! (list (3, 4, 5), 1) #(1, 3, 4, 5) ? add-new! (list (3, 4, 5), 4) #(3, 4, 5)

 remove sequence value #key test count => new-sequence [Generic Function]

 remove returns a new sequence consisting of the elements of sequence not equal to value. test, which defaults to ==, is a function which determines whether an element is equal to value.
 If count is specified, then no more than count copies of value are removed (so additional elements equal to value might remain).
 The resultant sequence must share no structure with sequence and sequence will not be modified by this operation.
-The test function may be non-commutative: it is always called with an element from sequence as its first argument and value as its second argument.
+The test function may be non-commutative: it is always called with an element from sequence as its first argument and value as its second argument.? remove (#(3, 1, 4, 1, 5, 9), 1) #(3, 4, 5, 9)

 remove! sequence value #key test count => new-sequence[ Generic Function]

 remove! returns a sequence consisting of the elements of sequence which are not equal to value. test, which defaults to ==, is a function which determines whether an element is equal to value.
 If count is specified, then no more than count copies of value are removed (so additional elements equal to value might remain).
 The resultant sequence may or may not be == to sequence and may share structure with sequence. sequence may be modified by this operation.
-The test function may be non-commutative: it is always called with an element from sequence as its first argument and value as its second argument.
+The test function may be non-commutative: it is always called with an element from sequence as its first argument and value as its second argument.? remove! (list (3, 1, 4, 1, 5, 9), 1) #(3, 4, 5, 9)

 choose predicate sequence => new-sequence [Generic Function]

-choose returns a new sequence containing only those elements of sequence that satisfy predicate.
+choose returns a new sequence containing only those elements of sequence that satisfy predicate.? choose (even?, #(3, 1, 4, 1, 5, 9)) #(4)

-choose-by predicate test-sequence value-sequence [Generic Function]
+choose-by predicate test-sequence value-sequence [Generic Function] => new-sequence

-choose-by returns a new sequence formed of elements from value-sequence whose corresponding elements in test-sequence satisfy predicate.
+choose-by returns a new sequence formed of elements from value-sequence whose corresponding elements in test-sequence satisfy predicate.? choose-by (even?, range (from: 1), #("a", "b", "c", "d", "e", "f", "g", "h", "i")) #("b", "d", "f", "h")

-intersection sequence1 sequence2 #key test [Generic Function]
+intersection sequence1 sequence2 #key test [Generic Function] => new-sequence

 intersection returns a new sequence containing only those elements of sequence1 that also appear in sequence2. test, which defaults to ==, is used to determine whether an element appears in sequence2.
 It is always called with an element of sequence1 as its first argument and an element from sequence2 as its second argument.
 The order of elements in the result sequence is not specified.
-The result sequence may or may not share structure with the argument sequences.
+The result sequence may or may not share structure with the argument sequences.? intersection (#("john", "paul", "george", "ringo"), #("richard", "george", "edward", "charles"), test: \=) #("george")

 union sequence1 sequence2 #key test => new-sequence [Generic Function]

 union returns a sequence containing every element of sequence1 and sequence2.
 If the same element appears in both argument sequences, this will not cause it to appear twice in the result sequence.
 However, if the same element appears more than once in a single argument sequence, it may appear more than once in the result sequence. test, which defaults to ==, is used for all comparisons.
 It is always called with an element from sequence1 as its first argument and an element from sequence2 as its second argument.
 The order of elements in the result is not specified.
-The result sequence may or may not share structure with the argument sequences.
+The result sequence may or may not share structure with the argument sequences.? union (#("butter", "flour", "sugar", "salt", "eggs"), #("eggs", "butter", "mushrooms", "onions", "salt"), test: \=) #("salt", "butter", "flour", "sugar", "eggs", "mushrooms", "onions")

 remove-duplicates sequence #key test => new-sequence [Generic Function]

 This function returns a new sequence that contains all the unique elements from sequence but no duplicate elements.
 The result shares no structure with sequence, and sequence will not be modified by the operation. test , which defaults to ==, is the function used to determine whether one element is a duplicate of another.
-The test argument may be non-commutative; it will always be called with its arguments in the same order as they appear in sequence.
+The test argument may be non-commutative; it will always be called with its arguments in the same order as they appear in sequence.? remove-duplicates (#("spam", "eggs", "spam", "sausage", "spam", "spam"), test: \=) #("spam", "eggs", "sausage")

 remove-duplicates! sequence #key test => new-sequence [Generic Function]

 This function returns a sequence that contains all the unique elements from sequence but no duplicate elements.
 The result may or may not share structure with sequence, the result may or may not be == to sequence, and sequence may or may not be modified by the operation. test , which defaults to ==, is the function used to determine whether one element is a duplicate of another.
-The test argument may be non-commutative; it will always be called with its arguments in the same order as they appear in sequence.
+The test argument may be non-commutative; it will always be called with its arguments in the same order as they appear in sequence.? remove-duplicates! (#("spam", "eggs", "spam", "sausage", "spam", "spam"), test: \=) #("spam", "eggs", "sausage")

 copy-sequence source #key start end => new-sequence [Generic Function]

-copy-sequence creates a new sequence containing the elements of source between start (default 0) and end (which defaults to the size of source).
+copy-sequence creates a new sequence containing the elements of source between start (default 0) and end (which defaults to the size of source).? define constant hamlet = #("to", "be", "or", "not", "to", "be") hamlet ? hamlet == copy-sequence (hamlet) #f ? copy-sequence (hamlet, start: 2, end: 4) #("or", "not")

-concatenate-as class sequence1 #rest more-sequences [Function]
+concatenate-as class sequence1 #rest more-sequences [Function] => new-sequence

 concatenate sequence1 #rest sequences => new-sequence [Function]

 concatenate returns a new sequence containing all the elements of all the sequences, in order. new-sequence may non-destructively share structure with any of the input sequences, but it is not guaranteed to do so. concatenate returns a sequence whose value is an instance of the class-for-copy value for the first sequence.
-The class-for-copy value for the first sequence must be a subclass of <mutable-collection>, and it must support the init-keyword size: The new-sequence is created by calling make on the indicated class, with a size: initialization argument whose value is the sum of the sizes of the argument sequences.
+The class-for-copy value for the first sequence must be a subclass of <mutable-collection>, and it must support the init-keyword size: The new-sequence is created by calling make on the indicated class, with a size: initialization argument whose value is the sum of the sizes of the argument sequences.? concatenate ("low-", "calorie") "low-calorie"

 replace-subsequence! sequence insert-sequence #key start end [Generic Function]